 Unlike the Japan version, this is less creamy and you will taste not only the spiciness but the numbness of it.
 Which you simply just have this dish to serve with a few bowls of rice.

 Cooking Chinese food is pretty much freestyle, it’s the easiest yet complex culinary on the earth.
 You do not need much skill or procedure when come frying a dish.
 In a traditional Chinese family “wok” and the “ladle” are the most essential of all but not to forget the fire (which is very silly to mention about it).

-Then you will need to have all the basic condiments in the kitchen such as oil, sesame oil, chili oil, cornstarch, salt, and pepper.
+Then you will need to have all the basic condiments in the kitchen such as oil, sesame oil, chilli oil, cornstarch, salt, and pepper.
 There are so many to list on but those we have mentioned are the most basic of all.

 We do not use Olive Oil in Chinese dishes as it required heated heavily on the “wok”.
-Olive Oil, its flavor, its low burning point (280 degrees), and if nothing else, its expense, olive oil is not appropriate for Asian cooking.
+Olive Oil, its flavour, its low burning point (280 degrees), and if nothing else, its expense, olive oil is not appropriate for Asian cooking.
 We highly recommend you other kinds of plants oils; that included Peanut Oil, Corn Oil, Sesame Oil, and any Vegetable Oil.

-So this recipe another highlight of it are the chili (oil), fermented black bean and (Hua jiao fen).
+So this recipe another highlight of it are the chilli (oil), fermented black bean and (Hua jiao fen).
 Without these three main ingredients, the dishes will not be as delicious as it should be.

 Another common step that we often used in Chinese cooking is called “勾芡, Gōuqiàn”.
 It’s like how the western region adds the flour to thicken the soup or the sauce.